atlassian-archive/dataschool/dataschool/_chapters/data-governance/single-source-of-truth.md

 ## Simplify Schema

-In a Data Lake the schema reflects in transactional logic of an application and follows best practices such a 3rd normal form so that updating values will not produce errors.
-This type of schema can be difficult to navigate and many tables will never be used in an analysis.
-In the past books recommended using dimensional modeling to reduce the schema complexity to make it easier to query and more performant.
-Due to advances in BI tools such as Chartio and Data Warehouse technologies dimensional modeling is no longer worth the effort.
+In a Data Lake the schema reflects in transactional logic of an application and follows best practices such as a 3rd normal form so that updating values will not produce errors.
+But this type of schema can be difficult to navigate and many tables will never be used in an analysis.
+In the past, books recommended using dimensional modeling to reduce the schema complexity and make it easier to run queries and enhance performance.
+Today, due to advances in BI tools such as Chartio and Data Warehouse technologies, dimensional modeling is no longer worth the effort.

 #### Simple Schema

-We create a single source of truth by creating views on top of the existing schema.
+We create a Single Source of Truth by creating views on top of the existing schema.
 There is no need to move away from 3rd normal form.
 The main thing we want to do to simplify the schema is to not include tables in the new views that only contain app specific logic and are not useful for analysis.
-However if you do want to make it even easier to work with a specific set of data you can create a wide table (view) that does all the joins.
-This can sit alongside the cleaned up normalized version of the data warehouse.
+However, if you do want to make it even easier to work with a specific set of data you can create a wide table (view) that does all the joins.
+This can sit alongside the cleaned up normalized version of the Data Warehouse.

 ## Simplify Tables and Columns